HorseshitPhilosophy/Horseshit/_posts/2025-03-04-07-gods-thoughts.markdown

 ---
 layout: post
 title:  "7.
-Gravity as the Mind of God"
+Gravity as the Mind of God: A Universal Intelligence"
 date:   2025-03-04 05:00:00 -0700
 categories: jekyll update
 ---